 - Pay it forward – share any new updates with your peers or other job seekers in your network.

 - Partially automate when you are busy.
 Bufferapp hits Twitter and Facebook.
-I would advise not to over do it – engagement is key.
+I would advise not to over do it, especially on LinkedIn.
+Engagement is key.

-- Filter out the white noise of LinkedIn updates using LinkedIn signal
+- Filter out the white noise of LinkedIn updates start muting and unfollowing the people and discussions that don’t interest you to clean up your LinkedIn feed.

 One of the advantages of Social Networking is that it’s self scheduling – so any of this can be fitted around other activities and in a piece meal fashion.
 It’s a question of carving out 10 minutes of time, 3 times a day which may make a difference.
 Yes, initially it might take longer, but as skills are honed and knowledge acquired, it can be whittled down to become rapid fire productivity.
 Eventually you will think in terms of the time this is saving you.